Quezon's 3rd congressional district

 Quezon's 3rd congressional district, also known as the Bondoc Peninsula, is one of the four congressional districts of the Philippines in the province of Quezon, formerly Tayabas.
 It has been represented in the House of Representatives of the Philippines since 1987.
 The district consists of municipalities in the Bondoc Peninsula, the southern part of Tayabas Isthmus and southwest coast of Ragay Gulf, namely Agdangan, Buenavista, Catanauan, General Luna, Macalelon, Mulanay, Padre Burgos, Pitogo, San Andres, San Francisco, San Narciso and Unisan.
-It is currently represented in the 19th Congress by Reynante Arrogancia of the Nationalist People's Coalition.
+It is currently represented in the 20th Congress by Reynante Arrogancia of the Nationalist People's Coalition and Stand Up Quezon.